Katy, Texas: Economy

 Several corporations are headquartered in areas surrounding Katy.

 Igloo Corporation is headquartered west of Katy in unincorporated Waller County.
 Academy Sports and Outdoors has its corporate offices and product distribution center in unincorporated western Harris County.

 BP America is headquartered in the Houston Energy Corridor and is the area's largest employer, with 5,500 employees on its Westlake campus as of 2009.
 BP's Katy operations include engineering and business support for much of BP's onshore operations in the contiguous United States, as well as its operations in the Gulf of Mexico.

 In 2017, Amazon constructed a 1 million-square-foot distribution center near the intersection of Highway 90 and Woods Road.
 In 2021, it was estimated that new development projects were near completion to stimulate the local economy.

 With the economy improving after 2009, retail centers were developed throughout Katy to accommodate the rapid residential growth.
 The major retail growth is taking place along Katy Fort Bend Road near the east entrance to the Katy Mills shopping mall.
-In August 2010, H-E-B Food & Drug opened a new UP format store at I-10 and Pin Oak.
+In August 2010, H-E-B Food & Drug opened a new store at I-10 and Pin Oak.
 In July 2013, Costco announced that it would open a store at the southwest corner of Grand Parkway and I-10 in 2014.
 Construction began in August 2013.
 The new store was planned for completion by early spring 2014 and would be Costco's fourth Houston-area location.

-In September 2018, Katy Asian Town was established.
+In September 2018, Katy Asian Town, in proximity to the City of Katy, was established.
 This multicultural dining, shopping and residential area is anchored by Asian grocer, HMart and Japanese book retailer Kinokuniya.
 Cultural activities held in Katy Asian Town include Chinese New Year with lion dancing performances, as well as open market art and comics events outside Kinokuniya.
 Katy Asian Town is also home to the Andretti Indoor Karting and Games facility, featuring kart racing, video gaming, virtual reality attractions and dining.

 The Katy Area Economic Development Council serves as the economic development organization for the area.
 Founded in 2003, the Katy Area Economic Development Council's (Katy Area EDC) mission is to establish the Katy area as the premier location for families and businesses through planned economic growth and economic development.
 Since its inception, the Katy Area EDC has grown to over 210 members, has a budget of $900,000 and has assisted in the creation of over 16,200 jobs and more than $2.5 billion in capital investment.
 Katy Area EDC is a full-service private, non-profit, 501 (c) 6 economic development corporation.